pschachte/wybe/WYBE.md

 #### Using LLVM instructions

 The lowest-level interface is to raw LLVM instructions.
-These have a functional style, although you use the procedural style if you prefer.
+These have a functional style, although you can use the procedural style if you prefer.
 For example, instead of

 ```
 ?x2 = foreign llvm add(x, 1)
 ```
+you can write
 ```
 foreign llvm add(x, 1, ?x2)
-you can write
 ```

 For more detail on the behaviour of these operations, please consult the